 The pandemic changed the retail business landscape once and for all.
-While many businesses were bracing for the worst and struggling to keep up with changing trends in ecommerce, brands that adopted an app-based strategy and rode the popular and circumstance-driven app adoption wave, emerged successfully.
+While many businesses were bracing for the worst and struggling to keep up with changing trends in eCommerce, brands that adopted an app-based strategy and rode the famous and circumstance-driven app adoption wave emerged successfully.

-Are you still on the fence about getting a native mobile app for your Shopify store?
+Are you still considering getting a native mobile app for your Shopify store?

 Why does your brand need a native mobile app?
 Let the Shein and Nike success stories answer that question –

 Nike’s digital revenue skyrocketed by a staggering 84% in the third quarter – all thanks to its app-based, direct-to-consumer strategy, which garnered record-breaking engagement.

 Its group of apps – Nike, Nike Run Club, and SNKRS crafted niche, meticulously designed user experiences that boosted loyalty, reinforced brand image, made it more accessible, and helped the brand have a record-breaking year of sales.